-If you want to get on with a person, you’ll have to understand the person’s nature.
+To get on with a person, you’ll have to understand their nature.
 It’s the same thing with paints.

 They are very varied.